precice/precice.github.io/pages/docs/installation/installation-source-dependencies.md

 ### macOS Catalina 10.15
 First, `XCode Command Line Tools` should be installed from [Apple Developer page](https://developer.apple.com/download/more/) or from XCode application.

-Then, all the dependencies can be installed using `Homebrew` or `MacPorts` package managers.
+Then, all the dependencies can be installed using a package manager such as [Homebrew](https://brew.sh/) or [MacPorts](https://www.macports.org/):

 ```bash
 brew install cmake eigen libxml2 boost petsc openmpi python3 numpy